-CONSTITUENT/UNITS OF MEASUREMENTS MCL MCLG AMOUNT IN MSU WATER YEAR 1 LIKELY SOURCES Biological Constituents Total Coliform (% Positive Samples) N/A N/A Number Detected: 0 Violation: None 2021 Regulated Contaminant Hexafluoropropylene oxide dimer acid (HFPO-DA) (ppt) 370 N/D O No samples exceeded the Action Level 4 2021 Discharge and waste from industrial facilities utilizing the Gen X chemical process Perfluorobutane sulfonic acid (PFBS) (ppt) 420 N/D 0 No samples exceeded the Action Level 4 2021 Discharge and waste from industrial facilities; Stain-resistant treatments Perfluorohexane sulfonic acid (PFHxS) (ppt) 51 N/D 0 No samples exceeded the Action Level 4 2021 Firefighting foam; Discharge and waste from industrial facilities Perfluorohexanoic acid (PFHxA) (ppt) 400,000 N/D 0 No samples exceeded the Action Level 4 2021 Firefighting foam; Discharge and waste from industrial facilities Perfluorononanoic acid (PFNA) (ppt) 6 N/D 0 No samples exceeded the Action Level 4 2021 Discharge and waste from industrial facilities; Breakdown of precursor compounds Perfluorooctane sulfonic acid (PFOS) (ppt) 16 N/D O No samples exceeded the Action Level 4 2021 Firefighting foam; Discharge from electroplating facilities; Discharge and waste from industrial facilities Perfluorooctanoic acid (PFOA) (ppt) 8 N/D 0 No samples exceeded the Action Level 4 2021 Discharge and waste from industrial facilities; Stain-resistant treatments Inorganic Copper (ppm) 3 AL= 1300 1300 50 Range: ND-100 No samples exceeded the Action Level 4 2020 Corrosion of household plumbing systems; erosion of natural deposits Lead (ppb) 3 AL=15 0 0 Range: ND-0 No sample exceeded the Action Level 4 2020 Lead service lines, corrosion of household plumbing fittings and fixtures; erosion of natural deposits Number of Lead Services N/A N/A O Lead Service Leads N/A Fluoride (Natural) (ppm) 4 4 0.21 Range: 0.0-0.4 2021 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Nickel (ppm) 0.1 0.1 0.01 Range: 0-0.01 2020 Erosion of natural deposits Barium (ppm) 2 2 0.19 Range: 0.09-0.19 2020 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Arsenic (ppb) 10 10 2.43 Range: 0-9.0 2020 Erosion of natural deposits; discharge from wood treatment; discharge from glass production 5 Isopropylbenzene (ppm) 8 None None 0.0 Range: 0 2021 Runoff from petroleum products, paint, and rust preventatives

-CONSTITUENT/UNITS OF MEASUREMENTS MCL MCLG AMOUNT IN MSU WATER YEAR 1 LIKELY SOURCES Radionuclides Radium (pCi/L) 5 0 3.89 Range: 3.1-4.2 2021 Erosion of natural deposits 6 Gross Alpha (pCi/L) 15 0 2.83 Range: 1-5.65 2021 Erosion of natural deposits 7 Unregulated Substance 2 Sodium (ppm) N/A N/A 14.35 Range: 6.5-53 2021 Erosion of natural deposits and runoff
+CONSTITUENT/UNITS OF MEASUREMENTS MCL MCLG AMOUNT IN MSU WATER YEAR 1 LIKELY SOURCES Biological Constituents Total Coliform (% Positive Samples) N/A N/A Number Detected: 2 Violation: None 2022 Naturally present in the environment.
+Inorganic Copper (ppm) 3 AL= 1300 N/A 50 Range: ND-100 No samples exceeded the Action Level 4 2020 Corrosion of household plumbing systems; erosion of natural deposits Lead (ppb) 3 AL=15 N/A 0 Range: ND-0 No sample exceeded the Action Level 4 2020 Lead service lines, corrosion of household plumbing including fittings and fixtures; Erosion of natural deposit Number of Lead Services N/A N/A O Lead Service Leads N/A Fluoride (Natural) (ppm) 4 4 0.20 Range: 0 - 0.43 2022 Erosion of natural deposits; water additive which promotes strong teeth; discharge from fertilizer and aluminum factories Nickel (ppm) 0.1 0.1 0.01 Range: 0-0.01 2020 Erosion of natural deposits Barium (ppm) 2 2 0.19 Range: 0.09-0.19 2020 Discharge of drilling wastes; discharge from metal refineries; erosion of natural deposits Arsenic (ppb) 10 10 2.43 Range: 0-9.0 2020 Erosion of natural deposits; discharge from wood treatment; discharge from glass production 5 CONSTITUENT/UNITS OF MEASUREMENTS MCL MCLG AMOUNT IN MSU WATER YEAR 1 LIKELY SOURCES Radionuclides Radium (pCi/L) 5 0 1.915 Range: 1.68 - 2.19 2022 Erosion of natural deposits 6 Gross Alpha (pCi/L) 15 0 2.928 Range: -0.537 - 7.21 2022 Erosion of natural deposits 7 Unregulated Substance 2 Sodium (ppm) 2 N/A N/A 13.8 RANGE: 6.4 - 54 2022 Erosion of natural deposits and runoff

-1Water quality regulations allow us to monitor some substances less often than once a year because their concentrations are not expected to vary significantly from year to year.
+Water quality regulations allow us to monitor some substances less often than once a year because their concentrations are not expected to vary significantly from year to year.

 2Unregulated substances are those for which the EPA has not established drinking water standards.
-The purpose of monitoring these substances is to assist the EPA in determining the occurrence of unregulated substances indrinking water and whether future regulation is warranted.
+The purpose of monitoring these substances is to assist the EPA in determining the occurrence of unregulated substances in drinking water and whether future regulation is warranted.